-The carrying amount of the investment properties were based on independent valuations as at 31 December 2023 conducted by Jones Lang LaSalle Advisory Services Pty Ltd and CBRE Valuation Pty Ltd ("CBRE") (2022: CBRE).
-The Independent Valuers have appropriate professional qualifications and experience in the locations and category of the properties being valued.
+The independent valuers have appropriate professional qualifications and experience in the locations and category of the properties being valued.
 The valuations of the investment properties were based on the discounted cash flow and capitalisation methods.
 The net change in fair value has been recognised in the Statements of Total Return.